 The Hospital's east wing was renovated into a 10-bed short stay surgical unit designed to meet the unique needs of select patients requiring surgical procedures, such as total joint replacements and neurosurgery, who require hospital stays of less than 24 hours.
 The unit allows APD to provide a modernized, efficient environment for patients, caregivers, and staff.

 APD now cares for more than 15,000 patients per year.
-Long known for personalized primary care and orthopaedics, APD also specializes in short-stay ambulatory surgery and health care specialties including gynecology, occupational health, occupational therapy, plastic and reconstructive surgery, physical therapy, podiatry, speech therapy, physiatry, sports medicine, and urology.
+Long known for personalized primary care and orthopaedics, APD also specializes in short-stay ambulatory surgery and health care specialties including gynecology, occupational health, occupational therapy, plastic and reconstructive surgery, physical therapy, podiatry, speech therapy, physiatry, and sports medicine.

 Under the direction of APD’s President and CEO Susan Mooney, MD, MS, FACOG, the Board of Trustees completed a strategic plan in 2019 that serves as a guide for the next 3 to 5 years.
 It includes a commitment to our core values of partnership, kindness, community, and service.
 Strategic goals of this plan are to preserve and strengthen APD's unique culture of caring, to positively impact the social determinants of health, to expand and diversify our clinical services, and to ensure the long-term viability of APD.